top of page

 BEFORE FLOATATION ERA

-the flat areas next to watercourses as flooded
+Floodplains are the flat areas adjacent to waterways

 Dead wood (fallen trees)